AMD Radeon RX 6500 XT review: A weird graphics card you might actually afford

 Unless you want modern features like ray tracing and variable rate shading, the Radeon RX 6500 XT isn't a compelling performance upgrade over last-gen entry-level GPUs like the Radeon RX 5500 XT or GeForce GTX 1650 Super.
 Nor does it provide enough of an uplift to consider upgrading from a Radeon RX 580 or GTX 1060 6GB if you're still rocking those ever-popular options from yesteryear.
 This general price segment has been rocked by market conditions and remained largely stagnant over the last half a decade.
 Siiiiiiiiiigh.

-But if you're looking to build a new gaming PC from scratch, or upgrade from an even-more-ancient GPU, a new $199 Radeon RX 6500 XT is a lot more appealing than a used GTX 1650 or Radeon RX 570 for $300-plus, especially when you factor in the AMD card's support for modern features like ray tracing.
+But if you're looking to build a new gaming PC from scratch, or upgrade from an even-more-ancient GPU, a new US$199 Radeon RX 6500 XT is a lot more appealing than a used GTX 1650 or Radeon RX 570 for US$300-plus, especially when you factor in the AMD card's support for modern features like ray tracing.

 That's a big if in today's world.
 Prices need to stay sane for the Radeon RX 6500 XT to fulfill its potential and graphics card pricing has been anything but sane over the last couple of years.
 The lack of a meaningful performance upgrade over prior-gen GPUs coupled with considerations stemming from its unorthodox configuration prevent us from giving the Radeon RX 6500 XT a higher score or an Editors' Choice award.
 However, if things go right—AMD CEO Lisa Su told PCWorld we intend to have a lot of product for this launch—this graphics card could be exactly what the PC gaming masses need right now, warts and all.